Loader

 The universe is a dynamic and unpredictable place filled with explosive and cataclysmic events that are both challenging and exciting to study.
 The NRT (New Robotic Telescope) project will enable rapid observations of transient phenomena like Gamma Ray Bursts (GRBs), which fade within minutes of occurrence.
 In the coming decade, we will benefit from an abundance of data from survey telescopes, requiring sensitive and flexible telescopes like the NRT to follow up on discoveries.
 Additionally, the NRT will collaborate with other facilities to explore multi-messenger alerts, offering new insights into cosmic phenomena.

-Supernovae (SNe) are pivotal events in stellar evolution; their catastrophic nature makes them powerful proves of the evolution and life cycle of different types of star.
+Supernovae (SNe) are pivotal events in stellar evolution; their catastrophic nature makes them powerful probes of the evolution and life cycle of different types of star.

 Type Ia